What’s the best way possible to build automated customer service?

 Now that we’ve seen how to use automated customer service, it is time we focus on some of the frequently asked questions below.

 Q. How automated customer service can improve your support?

-Automated customer service helps you to improve support as you get the opportunity to empower customers to help themselves.
+Automated customer service helps you improve support as you can empower customers to help themselves.
 That’s not all.
-You even end up improving your operator’s productivity and reduce overall support costs.
+You even end up improving your operator’s productivity and reducing overall support costs.